-- design development risks (resulting from an inadequate project brief for example) - construction risks (an example being risk arising due to weather) - employer change risks, and - other employer risks such as those arising from an unrealistic tender period.
+- design development risks (resulting from an inadequate project brief for example) - site abnormals separated from the base building costs such as landscaping, water features and special lighting features - construction risks (an example being risk arising due to weather) - employer change risks, and - other employer risks such as those arising from an unrealistic tender period. - The relationship and balance between development, construction and on-going capex costs.

-A list of typical risks for each category can be found in the RICS NRM.
+A list of typical risks for each category can be found in the RICS New rules of measurement (NRM).